rekmarks/text_analyzer/README.md

                         from TextReader.

     FUNCTIONALITY:      Finds frequencies of all letters in the English alphabet in the text and provides method for returning the 10 most frequent ones.

+                        Dependencies: TextReader

     DESIGN DECISIONS:   Decided to minimize user access to letter frequency counts, but trivial to add back should it ever be useful.